-(25-27 hours)

-Complete one of the following concentrations:

-Pharmacological Ethnobotany

-(25 hours)

-CHEM 301 Organic Chemistry I

-CHEM 302 Organic Chemistry II

-CHEM 420 Environmental Chemical Analysis

-CHEM 425 Pharmacological Ethnobotany

-PHYS 215 General Physics I

-PHYS 216 General Physics II

-research and service designed to preserve the rich cultural and ecological diversity of Appalachia and to contribute to regional economic development.

-You are encouraged to take foreign language courses as electives.
-The 250-level course counts towards GEP Group B.

-Biogeography

-(26 hours)

-GEOG 103 Physical Geography

-GEOG 275 Fundamentals of Geographic Data Handling

-GEOG 317 Principles of Geographic Information Science

-GEOG 340 Soil: Genesis, Nature & Characterization

-GEOG 405 Climatology

-GEOG 406 Management & Conservation of Natural Resources

-GEOG 413 Remote Sensing-Air Photo Interpretation

-GEOG 430 Surface Water Hydrology

-Cultural Perspectives

-(27 hours)

-Choose any 9 from at least 3 different disciplines

-SOCI 100 Introduction to Sociology (GEP Group D)

-SOCI 362 Sociology of Religion

-SOCI 367 Sociology & Medicine

-SOCI 466 Women, Health & Society

-ENGL 280 Mythology & Literature

-or ENGL 440 Literature of the Environment

-HIST 309 World Environmental History
+BIOL 303 Plant Physiology

+BIOL 305 Dendrology

+BIOL 312 Morphology of Plants

+BIOL 314 Plant Taxonomy

+BIOL 340 General Ecology

+BIOL 425 Forest Ecology and Conservation

-HIST 318 Native Peoples of the Americas (GEP Group F)
+GEOG 104 Human Geography (GEP Group D or F)

-PHIL 313 Biomedical Ethics

-PHIL 315 Philosophy & the Environment

-GEOG 300 Economic Geography

-or GEOG 454 Geography of Tourism

-GEOG 427 Geography of Languages & Religions (GEP Group F)
+or GEOG 110 World Regional Geography (GEP Group F)

-GEOG 403 Geography of Sub-Sahara Africa

-GEOG 320 Geography of Latin America
+SOCI 350 Folklore in Appalachia

 Film Studies

 Minor

+Total Hours Required: 18

 Coordinator:

-Dr. Kevin Kehrwald, Assistant Professor, Department of English
+Dr. Kevin Kehrwald, Associate Professor, Department of English

-Participating Faculty: Professor:
+Participating Faculty:

-L. Pack (Mass Communication)

 Associate Professors:

-J. Lombardi (Mass Communication), R. Smith (English)
+Kehrwald (English), R. Smith (English)

 Assistant Professor:

-Kehrwald (English)
+McAlexander (Mass Communication)

 - The minor is open to students majoring in any field.

 - You cannot major in film studies.

-For Minor

-Total Hours Required

 The goal of the film minor is to help you develop visual literacy.
 You will acquire the essential skills of critical thinking by learning to "read texts" in the most pervasive medium of contemporary culture-film.
 You will

 - 1. Become a more critical viewer of film as a medium by learning to read, analyze, and interpret films

 - 2. Recognize how cinematic techniques, such as camera movement, editing, and cinematography contribute to a film's impressions

 - 3. Become familiar with film language and terminology

 - 4. Recognize film as a global medium of diverse cultural styles and voices

 - 5. Become acquainted with a variety of aesthetic and cinematic movements

 - 6. Recognize film as a vehicle for forming cultural values

 - 7. Understand how cultural events and technologies have shaped (and continue to shape) film styles, genres, and narrative techniques

 - 8. Understand the historical development of film as an art form.

 Summary of Requirements for Minor in Film Studies

 Minor

-1. Required Core Courses:
+1. Required Core Courses: (9 hours)

-(9 hours) ENGL 207\ Introduction to Film Studies (Fall) ENGL 208\ Film and American Culture (Spring, even-numbered years) ENGL 344\ Film Theory (Spring, odd-numbered years) 2.
-Elective Courses:
+ENGL 207\ Introduction to Film Studies (Fall)

-(9 hours)
+ENGL 208\ Film and American Culture

+(Spring, even-numbered years)

-ENGL 281 Literature into Film (Fall, even-numbered years)
+ENGL 344\ Film Theory (Spring, odd-numbered years)

+2. Elective Courses: (9 hours)

-ENGL 282 Shakespeare on Film (Fall, odd-numbered years)
+ENGL 281 Literature into Film (Fall, even-numbered years) ENGL 282 Shakespeare on Film (Fall, odd-numbered years)

 MCOM 212 Video Production Industry (Every semester)

-MCOM 311 Single Camera Production (Every semester)
+MCOM 311 Single Camera Production (Fall)

 MDFL 407 Latin American and Spanish Film (variable)

-MDFL 417 World Film (alternate years)
+MDFL 417 World Film (variable)

 Relevant Special Topics courses (such as HIST 490) will be welcomed as electives as approved by the Coordinator.

-\Must have C or better to count toward minor.

 Fine Arts

 Minor

+MINOR

+Hours Required in Art: 24

+Hours Required in Other Departments: 0

+Total Hours Required: 24

 Professors:

-Brown, Davis, Dieruf, Llewellyn
+Brown, Davis, Dieruf, Rhodes (chair)

 Associate Professor:

-Rhodes (chair)

-Assistant Professor:

-Herzfeld, Hodges
+Hodges

+Assistant Professors:

+Filippone, Herzfeld

 - Minors are also offered in art history and graphic design.
 A major is offered in Art & Design.
 See separate listings in this catalog.

 - Only courses in which a grade of C or better is earned may count towards satisfaction of major and minor requirements.

 - You cannot major in Fine Arts.